Salemal-nahdi/SEQ-Decks-Patios-Web/README.md

 ## Customization

 To customize the website:
-- Replace placeholder images with actual company photos
+- Replace placeholder text with real company information
-- Update contact information with real company details
+- Update contact details
-- Add real team member information and images
+- Add actual testimonials and team information
-- Modify color scheme in the CSS variables (in styles.css)
+- Modify colors in the CSS variables (in `styles.css`)
-- Add or remove services as needed

-## Future Enhancements

-Potential enhancements for the future:
-- Backend implementation for the contact form
-- Blog section for company news and project highlights
-- Customer testimonials section
-- Before/after project sliders
-- Integration with social media feeds
+- Replace images with high-quality company photos

 ## License